ykskks/Kaggle-Elo-Merchant-Category-Recommendation/README.md

 # Kaggle-Elo-Merchant-Category-Recommendation

-This is a repository for Elo Merchant Category Recommendation held on Kaggle.
+This is a repository for Elo Merchant Category Recommendation competition held on Kaggle.